Sofia: Arts and entertainment

 Sofia concentrates the majority of Bulgaria's leading performing arts troupes.
 Theatre is by far the most popular form of performing art, and theatrical venues are among the most visited, second only to cinemas.
 There were 3,162 theatric performances with 570,568 people attending in 2014.
 The Ivan Vazov National Theatre, which performs mainly classical plays and is situated in the very centre of the city, is the most prominent theatre.
 The National Opera and Ballet of Bulgaria is a combined opera and ballet collective established in 1891.
 Regular performances began in 1909.
 Some of Bulgaria's most famous operatic singers, such as Nicolai Ghiaurov and Ghena Dimitrova, made their first appearances on the stage of the National Opera and Ballet.

 Cinema is the most popular form of entertainment: there were more than 141,000 film shows with a total attendance exceeding 2,700,000 in 2014.
 Over the past two decades, numerous independent cinemas have closed and most shows are in shopping centre multiplexes.
 Odeon (not part of the Odeon Cinemas chain) shows exclusively European and independent American films, as well as 20th century classics.
 The Boyana Film studios was at the centre of a once-thriving domestic film industry, which declined significantly after 1990.
 Nu Image acquired the studios to upgrade them into Nu Boyana Film Studios, used to shoot scenes for a number of action movies like The Expendables 2, Rambo: Last Blood and London Has Fallen.

 Bulgaria's largest art museums are located in the central areas of the city.
-Since 2015, the National Art Gallery, the National Gallery for Foreign Art (NGFA) and the Museum of Contemporary Art – Sofia Arsenal were merged to form the National Gallery.
+Since 2015, the National Art Gallery, located in the former royal palace, the National Gallery for Foreign Art (NGFA) and the Museum of Contemporary Art – Sofia Arsenal were merged to form the National Gallery.
 Its largest branch is Kvadrat 500, located on the NFGA premises, where some 2,000 works are on display in twenty eight exhibition halls.
 The collections encompass diverse cultural items, from Ashanti Empire sculptures and Buddhist art to Dutch Golden Age painting, works by Albrecht Dürer, Jean-Baptiste Greuze and Auguste Rodin.
 The crypt of the Alexander Nevsky cathedral is another branch of the National Gallery.
 It holds a collection of Eastern Orthodox icons from the 9th to the 19th century.